 Prior to joining the firm, Michael served as general counsel of the Illinois State Board of Education and deputy general counsel for the Chicago Board of Education.
 He practiced at the law firm of Freeborn & Peters and served as an Assistant District Attorney with the Brooklyn District Attorney’s Office.

 Michael served as a member of the Classrooms First Commission’s Operational Shared Services work group and is on the Executive Committee of the Illinois Counsel of School Attorneys.
 The Commission was created by the Illinois legislature to research issues affecting school districts.
 He is a member of the American Bar Association, Chicago Bar Association and the Hispanic Lawyer’s Association of Illinois.
-In 2014, Michael was nominated as a Fellow for the American Bar Foundation and will serve as the Illinois Co-Chair for 2019-2020.
+In 2014, Michael was nominated as a Fellow for the American Bar Foundation and serves as the Illinois Chair for 2021-2024.
 He served on the Leadership Greater Chicago Fellows Board and serves as a board member of the National Latino Education Institute.
 He is also the chair of the Alliance’s Arts Illinois Board of Directors’ Education Committee.